ronanhenry-web/Canvas/README.md

-# Projet Canvas
+# Canvas Project

-Qui a pour objectif découvrir TypeScript et faire des dessins
+Aimed at discovering TypeScript and creating drawings

-## Démarrer
+## Getting Started

-Le projet a été créé sous VSCode, pour le démarrer suivre les étapes suivantes.
+The project was created using VSCode.
+To get it running, follow these steps :

-- Cloner le projet
+- Clone the project
-- Lancé sous Wamp ou compiler avec node.js
+- Run it under Wamp or compile it with Node.js
-- Avec WampServer mettre dans dossier www puis lancer le jeu sous le localhost de Wamp
+- For WampServer, place the project in the www folder and run it on localhost via Wamp

-## Sources & Outils
+## Sources & Tools

 <a href="https://developer.mozilla.org/fr/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes" target="_blank" rel="noreferrer"> <img src="https://img.shields.io/badge/Canva-%2300C4CC.svg?&style=for-the-badge&logo=Canva&logoColor=white"/> </a>